xrod/lephad-blazars/README.md

 ## Cite as

-If you use the fluxc predictions or the best-fit parameter values from the leptohadronic model, you may cite the original paper by Rodrigues et al 2023.
+If you use the flux predictions or the best-fit parameter values from the leptohadronic model, you may cite the original paper by Rodrigues et al 2023.

 All multi-wavelength data used to fit the model were adopted from public catalogs.
-If using those data,  please cite the respective catalog (see [Paliya et al 2017](https://iopscience.iop.org/article/10.3847/1538-4357/aa98e1) for references).
+If using those data, please cite the respective catalog (see [Paliya et al 2017](https://iopscience.iop.org/article/10.3847/1538-4357/aa98e1)  references therein).

 ## References